equinor/terraform-baseline/CONTRIBUTING.md

 This section describes the various roles in the Terraform Baseline project.

-### External contributors
+### 🦸‍♀️ External contributors

 External contributors must create a fork of the relevant repository.

-### Internal contributors
+### 👨‍🎓 Contributors

-- Internal contributors (members of internal team @equinor/terraform-baseline) have direct write access to all Terraform Baseline repositories.
+- Contributors (members of internal team @equinor/terraform-baseline) have direct write access to all Terraform Baseline repositories.
 - Internal
 - Internal contributors are expected to:
   - Suggest changes through pull requests.